Updated on December 2, 2019

 The saying ‘seeing is believing’ is very true when it comes to visiting places for the first time.
-Maya Sermeño and Paul Zuiderbeek, from the UTZ Market Development team, travelled to Ghana and Côte d’Ivoire to experience the UTZ cocoa program in practice.
-What they found often turned out to be different to what they expected.
+Maya Sermeño and Paul Zuiderbeek, from our Markets Transformation team, travelled to Ghana and Côte d’Ivoire to experience the UTZ cocoa program in practice.
+What they found turned out to be different to what they expected.
 They share their top 5 observations…

 1. Growing cocoa is thirsty work